pillo79/ArduinoCore-zephyr/README.md

 boards.txt), or with the Zephyr board name and any additional arguments that may be required by the Zephyr build system.

-For example, to build for the Arduino Portenta H7, you can run either:
+For example, to build for the Arduino Portenta H7, you can use either the Arduino name:
 ```bash
 ./extra/build.sh portentah7
 ```

-or:
+or the Zephyr board target:

 ```bash
 ./extra/build.sh arduino_portenta_h7//m7